realworldocaml/book/en/lists-and-patterns.md

 Exception: (Invalid_argument "length mismatch in rev_map2_exn: 3 <> 4 ").
 ```

-The final, and most complicated function is `List.fold`.
-With
+`List.fold` is the most complicated of the three.  `List.fold` takes
-`List.fold`, you provide an initial value, and a function for updating
+three arguments, a list to process, an initial accumulator value, and
-that initial value with the information from a list element.
+a function for updating the accumulator with the information from a
-`List.fold` then walks over the list elements from left to right,
+list element.  `List.fold` walks over the list elements from left to
-carrying forward the updated initial value as an accumulator.
-It's
-worth looking at the type for `List.fold` and puzzling through it:
+right, updating the accumulator as it goes, and returning the final
+value of the accumulator.
+This structure is reflected in the type of
+`List.fold`.

 ```ocaml
 # List.fold;;